Your Guide to Recovering from Heart Surgery

 • Take your medications as prescribed: Once you're home, continue to take your heart, diabetes and high blood pressure medications, as well as any other prescribed medications.
 If you think that you should stop taking a medication, talk to your provider before making any changes.

 • Recognize and react accordingly to warning signs and symptoms: If you experience chest pain that's not caused by your incision, nausea or vomiting, shortness of breath, a severe headache that doesn't go away, or pain in your jaws, teeth, arms or ears, call your healthcare provider or 911 immediately.
+Additionally, monitor for fever, redness, swelling or drainage from your incision, which may be indicative of an infection.

 How Will I Take Care of Myself at Home?